All immigrant visa applicants must complete and file DS-260 online.

 If you need to stop and take a break, simply save your work and return later.

-However, if you fail to complete Form DS-260 (or Form DS-261) within 30 days, CEAC will remove your uncompleted form(s) from the system and you will be required to start anew.
+However, if you fail to complete Form DS-260 within 30 days, CEAC will remove your uncompleted form(s) from the system and you will be required to answer all questions again.

 Any time you save your work or are timed-out, you can retrieve your saved application by returning to the Consular Electronic Application Center website.